msik-404/karma-app/karma-app-posts/README.md

 - KARMA_APP_POSTS_HOST

-Simply create .env and place it in the root of project.
+Simply create .env and place it in the `karma-app/karma-app-posts` project folder.

 For example: